 How deep do you dig?

-It’s that time of year… we’re heading into the final stretch of summer and then it’s back to school, work and more regular routines.
+It’s that time of year… we’re heading into summer and then it’s back to school, work and more regular routines.
 It’s back to reality.

 Why is this?
 Why is it so difficult to consistently change your habits despite your incredible and real desire to achieve the outcomes you want?
 The reality is – there are a multitude of reasons – maybe you haven’t been realistic about the time frame for achieving your goal, or you’ve taken on too much too soon, or you don’t have a personalized plan or strategy of execution, maybe you don’t have the physical or mental energy needed right now, maybe you’re on crystal clear on exactly what it is you want, maybe you don’t have the resources or support you need or maybe you’re just not connected to why you’re doing this in the first place.